ryantate/clucille/README.md

 set to `false`.

 The `:_content` field is the default search field.
-For more on what the default search field is, and the `:included` option, see [the next section](#default-search-field).
+For more on what the default search field is, and the `:include` option, see [the next section](#default-search-field).

 **Note**: the `:analyzed` and `:norms` options do not matter when